The Human Operating System

 Take the example of video games.
 Back in the late 70’s people were astounded at the game of TV Pong.
 The way the square ball deflected of the player bat simulated a single basic law of physics (deflection of force).
 It felt good when we hit the ball – a little like a real game of Ping Pong.
 So we played and played.

 Nowadays we have Call of Duty Modern Warfare Black Ops.
 The game basically involves shooting people and ducking.
 But the visceral effect on the player is staggering.
 This is because it simulates nearly every physical law I can think off.
-Namely gravity, inertia, texture, fluid dynamics, light and shadow, particles, smoke, fire, smoke, heat distortion, reflection, refraction, dynamic contrast (the way we see in bright light), coronas, disintegration, shear force, impact force and so on).
+Namely gravity, inertia, texture, fluid dynamics, light and shadow, particles, smoke, fire, smoke, heat distortion, reflection, mature sex refraction, dynamic contrast (the way we see in bright light), coronas, disintegration, shear force, impact force and so on).
 It feels like a real world, because it simulates so much of what feels natural to us.

 And it’s not just the games themselves.
 Hardware is increasingly seeking to simulate physics as realistically as possible.
 First the Wii, then the Kinect both seek to increasingly break down the barriers between the human and simulated physical worlds.